 These pages provide resources for people interested in using the Raven Web Authentication service http://raven.cam.ac.uk/.
 They concentrate on resources representing the 'officially supported' aspects of the service.
 Other information that was previously here, and lots of new stuff, is in the Raven Wiki.

-The 'officially supported' service consists (roughly) of the central Raven authentication server (and associated user registration infrastructure and keys), three application agents (Apache and IIS authentication modules and a Java toolkit), the Raven mailing lists, and support and development resources (including the 'Test and Demonstration' server).
+The 'officially supported' service consists (roughly) of the central Raven authentication server (and associated user registration infrastructure and keys) supporting both Ucam WebAuth and Shibboleth (SAML) authentication, two Ucam WebAuth application agents (an Apache module and a Java toolkit), the Raven mailing lists, and support and development resources (including the 'Test and Demonstration' server).
 Don't let this put you off investigating the many other Raven-related resources listed in the Wiki.

 There are two mailing lists for people interested in Raven: